Title

 Abstract

-Primary hyperhidrosis, an idiopathic disease that commonly affects the palms, soles, axillae, and/or craniofacial region, is characterized by perspiration in excess of what is required for physiologic cooling.
-This disease begins in childhood or adolescence and negatively impacts emotional, physical, and psychological well-being.
-This review explores current therapeutic options for primary hyperhidrosis in the pediatric population, including topical therapies, oral therapies, non-surgical and surgical interventions, and adjunctive therapies.
-In addition, this review identifies new and emerging treatments and highlights the need for further research and therapeutic options for this impactful disease
+Primary hyperhidrosis, an idiopathic disease that commonly affects the palms, soles, axillae, or craniofacial region, is characterized by perspiration in excess of what is required for physiologic cooling.
+This disease begins in childhood or adolescence and negatively impacts emotional, physical, and psychologic well‐being.
+This review explores current therapeutic options for primary hyperhidrosis in the pediatric population, including topical therapies, oral therapies, non‐surgical and procedural interventions, and adjunctive therapies.
+In addition, this review identifies new and emerging treatments and highlights the need for further research and therapeutic options for this impactful disease.

 Recommended Citation